-Tamil Nadu SSLC 10th Results 2018: How to check
+TN SSLC 10th Result 2018: How to check scores at tnresults.nic.in, dge.tn.gov.in and dge1.tn.nic.in

-TN SSLC results 2018: The result of SSLC Class 10th examination will be released by the Directorate of Government Examinations (DGE) Tamil Nadu today, on Wednesday, May 23 at 9:30 am.
+TN SSLC 10th Result 2018, Tamil Nadu Board SSLC Result 2018: The result of SSLC Class 10th examination has been released by the Directorate of Government Examinations (DGE) Tamil Nadu today, on Wednesday, May 23.
 Students who had appeared for their SSLC exams this year will be able to check their scores/marks at the official website — tnresults.nic.in.
 In case due to heavy traffic one is unable to open the website, he/she may also be able to check the same at other websites — dge.tn.gov.in, http://www.dge1.tn.nic.in and dge1.tn.nic.in.
 The exams for Class 10 commenced on April 16 and concluded on April 20, 2018.
 Last year over 94 per cent students passed their Class 10 exams.
+The girls have outperformed boys by scoring 96.4 per cent while boys have gained 92.5 per cent.
+About 5456 schools score 100 per cent.

 From this year, the state education department has also decided not to release ranks and toppers name to discourage unhealthy competition among students.
 For Class 11 (plus 1), the papers started from March 7, 2018 and ended by April 16.
 The Class 12 (plus 2) exams had begun from March 3 and concluded by April 6, 2018.
 The HSC results were announced in the morning last week.